Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-3.md

 1. If you are still having trouble, you can reach out to the support team via `labs-support@spektrasystems.com` for further assistance.
 The support team is available to help you to troubleshoot and resolve any technical issues or validation issues that may arise while the lab environment is live.

 ## Conclusion
 Congratulations on completing the **GitHub Advanced Security II** challenge!
 By addressing critical aspects of sensitive data security, and organization-level security settings, you've significantly strengthened the security posture of your GitHub repository.
+In the next challenge, you will focus on implementing monitoring over the application.